delcin-raj/delcin-raj/README.md

 - 👋 Hi, I’m @delcin-raj
 - 👀 I’m interested in High Performance computing
-- 🌱 I’m currently learning STL in C++
+- 🌱 I’m currently learning Rust by solving leetcode problems and small projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Rust related projects
-- 📫 How to reach me ...
+- 📫 How to reach me delcinraj@gmail.com

 <!---
 delcin-raj/delcin-raj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.